boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 echo "SMARTSIM_CSC_REF=$SMARTSIM_CSC_REF"
 ```

-> `SMARTSIM_CSC_REF` currently defaults to the validated commit `0e4926c`.
+> `SMARTSIM_CSC_REF` currently defaults to the validated commit `3d4749d`, which includes the OpenFOAM v2412 full-build integration.
 After these changes are merged and released, replace the commit with the corresponding release tag.

 **Directory layout:**